 All across the United States, Americans are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
-Missouri expanded opportunities for cottage food producers in 2014 with the passage of Missouri Senate Bill 525.
-Prior to the legislative reform, selling homemade food was illegal in most Missouri counties.
+Missouri expanded opportunities for cottage food producers in 2014 with the passage of SB 525, and again in 2022 with HB 1697.

 Missouri cottage food types